supershaneski/python-chatbot-server/README.md

 - View the conversation history in the chat window.
 - Click **Reset Chat** to clear the conversation history.

 > [!NOTE]
-> You can also use your actual IP address instead of `localhost`.
-> This is useful if you want to load the web interface using remote devices (i.e. smartphone, tablet) connected to your WIFI/LAN.
+> You can use your actual IP address instead of `localhost` to access the web interface from remote devices (e.g., smartphone, tablet) on the same Wi-Fi/LAN.
+To find your IP address:
+> - Linux/macOS: Run `ifconfig` or `ip addr`.
+> - Windows: Run `ipconfig` in Command Prompt.
+> Ensure port 8000 is open in your firewall settings.

 ## Setup